suganyasomu/InnovationProject/README.md

 # Easy job Search

 Project name is a `Job search` that allows `users` to do `search for the job in particular location inside the united states`.
+Search Listing Screen:
 ![Product Name Screen Shot][product-screenshot]

+User selects any section to view the job details:
 ![Product Name Screen Shot][product-screenshot2]

 ## Process